JAremko/ctl-api-example/README.md

 ### Synchronized Views

-The new `index.html` includes two iframes that load `ctl.html`, demonstrating synchronized control of the thermal camera.
-Adjustments made in one view will reflect across all others, thanks to the WebSocket synchronization.
+`index.html` includes two iframes that load `ctl.html`, demonstrating synchronized control of the thermal camera.
+Adjustments made in one view will reflect across all others.

 ## Additional Information

 The server code in Go communicates with the C server using named pipes, defined in `cinterface.go`.
 This allows for inter-process communication and control over a simulated thermal camera.

-Please consult the comments in the `main.go`, `cinterface.go`, and `Dockerfile` for a more detailed understanding of the implementation.
-If the client includes a GUI, users can send commands to adjust settings and receive responses through the WebSocket connection.

 ## Stopping the Application